haggs/interview-python-algorithms-test/README.md

 My solutions to these problems can be found in the files: **_print_depth.py_** and **_least_common_ancestor.py_**.

 **NOTE**: Discussions about my answers can be found in the comment block at the top of each Python file.
-### 1) Write following functions body.
+### 1) Write following function body.
 A nested dictionary is passed as parameter.
 You need to print all keys with their depth.
 Sample Input:
 ```python
 a = { “key1”: 1,